Road Bike Best-of Reviews

 No posts for this criteria.
 No posts for this criteria.

-The roots of road cycling can be traced back to when bicycles were first invented in 19th century.
+The roots of road cycling can be traced back to when bicycles were first invented in the 19th century.
 Back then, the first verified claim of a bicycle was used by the German, Baron Karl von Drais.
-His bicycle was called “running machine” which was a steerable, two wheeled, human-propelled machine made from wood.
+His bicycle was called a “running machine” which was a steerable, two-wheeled, human-propelled machine made from wood.

-From the 1820s to 1850s, three and four wheelers became quite popular.
+From the 1820s to the 1850s, three and four-wheelers became quite popular.
 The idea that riders would have to keep their own balance was something new entirely and was viewed as dangerous.

-There were already races taking place on high-wheelers, but when bicycles got two of the same sized wheels, racing became a much more popular after.
+There were already races taking place on high-wheelers, but when bicycles got two of the same sized wheels, racing became much more popular after.
 The first so-called modern bicycle race where tires, where added, took place in 1889.
-Special velodromes where built to let spectators enjoy the sport.
+Special velodromes were built to let spectators enjoy the sport.

 Bikes remained the same basic design with some minor changes.
-The first long-distance races of 795 miles took place at the end of the 1800s.
-Paris-Roubaix, and Liege-Bastogne-Liege were the most popular road bike races until Tour de France was devised in 1903.
+The first long-distance race of 795 miles took place at the end of the 1800s.
+Paris-Roubaix and Liege-Bastogne-Liege were the most popular road bike races until Tour de France was devised in 1903.

 Bicycle frames produced prewar were made of lightweight butted tubing using lugged constructions.
 Before aluminum rims became standard for road bike racing, wooden rims were used.

-Derailleurs were introduced on 1937 at the Tour de France where speed increased dramatically.
+Derailleurs were introduced in 1937 at the Tour de France where speed increased dramatically.